CartoDB/documentation/app/content/carto-user-manual/maps/map-settings.md

 ![Map interactions tooltips](/img/cloud-native-workspace/maps/map_interactions_tooltip_click_styling_options.png)

-To add a tooltip to the map, select a style and add the properties you want to be displayed in the tooltip by clicking on *Add a field*.
+To add a pop-up to the map, select a style and add the properties you want to be displayed by clicking on *Add a field*.

 In this example, we have selected the 'Click' configuration with a black style, using the `storetype` property.